Lottery Open!

 - After the first wave, the next waves will start every three to five minutes

-Can I change my corral? (must be done at the expo)
+Can I change my corral? (must be done at the Health & Fitness Expo!)

 Runners who line up in faster corrals without visiting the Corral Change Table first may be disqualified.